ktoso/rx-wiki/Plugins.md

 Then follow these steps:

-# Create an object of the new `RxJavaDefaultSchedulers` subclass you have implemented.
+1. Create an object of the new `RxJavaDefaultSchedulers` subclass you have implemented.
-# Obtain the global `RxJavaPlugins` instance via `RxJavaPlugins.getInstance()`.
+1. Obtain the global `RxJavaPlugins` instance via `RxJavaPlugins.getInstance()`.
-# Pass your default schedulers object to the `RxJavaPlugins.registerDefaultSchedulers()` method.
+1. Pass your default schedulers object to the `registerDefaultSchedulers()` method of that instance.

 When you do this, RxJava will begin to use the Schedulers returned by your methods rather than its built-in defaults.

 # RxJavaErrorHandler

 # RxJavaObservableExecutionHook